-Five authorities sign off on an Ibiza shoot: Ajuntament d’Eivissa, Consell d’Eivissa, Parque Natural de Ses Salines, Demarcación de Costas, and — if you fly — AESA.
-We file all five, in the right order, on the right Thursday.
-Parque Natural is 14–21 working days.
+Five authorities sign off on an Ibiza shoot: Ajuntament d’Eivissa, Consell d’Eivissa, Parc Natural de Ses Salines, Demarcación de Costas, and — if you fly — AESA.
+We file all five, in the right order, on the right day.
+Parc Natural is 14–21 working days.
 Closed beach is 21+.
 Drone commercial is 21.
 No surprises at the gate.

-The Ibiza permit stack isn’t one form — it’s five offices, four postcodes, and one Thursday-afternoon deadline at the Oficina de Registre d’Entrada in Eivissa that nobody outside the island tells you about.
+The Ibiza permit stack isn’t one form — it’s five offices and one Thursday-afternoon deadline at the Oficina de Registre d’Entrada in Eivissa that nobody outside the island tells you about.
 Ajuntament d’Eivissa wants 7 working days.
-Parque Natural de Ses Salines wants 14–21.
+Parc Natural de Ses Salines wants 14–21.
 Closed-beach work wants 21+.
-Drone wants an AESA filing, and all of Ibiza’s airspace sits inside the AENA CTR.
-We file the one that actually lands on the mayor’s desk — with the right file numbers, the right NIF, and the right coffee on the clerk’s desk.
+Drone needs an AESA filing, and all of Ibiza’s airspace sits inside the AENA CTR.
+We file each one to the right desk, with the right file numbers and the right NIF, so none of them comes back for a redo.

-Ses Salines Natural Park application via the Consell d’Eivissa environmental channel (14–21 WD), and Demarcación de Costas Illes Balears for any intertidal or closed-beach frame (10+ WD).
+Ses Salines natural park application via the Consell d’Eivissa environmental channel (14–21 WD), and Demarcación de Costas en Illes Balears for any intertidal or closed-beach frame (10+ WD).
 Flamingo nesting closes parts of the salt-pans April–June — we build that into your shoot calendar before you lock dates.

 UNESCO Dalt Vila heritage permits via Consell d’Eivissa’s heritage office, plus closed-beach dawn windows at Cala d’Hort and the Es Vedrà lookout road (21+ WD minimum).
-Early-morning before the cruise-coach routes is the only workable window — we hold it with Guardia Civil on the access road.
+The early-morning slot before the day’s foot traffic is the workable one — we hold it with Guardia Civil on the access road.

-AESA commercial drone applications (21 WD — all Ibiza airspace is inside the AENA Ibiza CTR, so a municipal permit never substitutes AESA).
+AESA commercial drone applications (21 WD — all Ibiza airspace sits inside the AENA Ibiza CTR, so the filing goes to AESA, not the town hall).
 Specific-category authorisation (STS-ES or PDRA-ES route), AENA Ibiza airside coordination, helicopter routing, and Guardia Civil road-closure filings for coastal-road moving-vehicle shots.

 AESA drone application goes in.
-Parque Natural de Ses Salines dossier submitted with NIF, shot list and waste plan.
+Parc Natural de Ses Salines dossier submitted with NIF, shot list and waste plan.
 Closed-beach request lodged with Ajuntament and Costas together, not separately.
-The dossier that reaches the desk on day 21 is the one that comes back signed on day 1.
+Filed clean at day 21, it comes back signed by shoot day.

 Eivissa Ajuntament registers the dossier at the Oficina de Registre d’Entrada.
 Consell d’Eivissa heritage office signs off on Dalt Vila walls and bastions if in scope.
 Sant Josep, Sant Antoni and Santa Eulària files tracked per shoot day.
 No revision loops if the dossier is built right at T-21.